SemEval-2025 Task 1

 Data

-Training data can be obtained from the Training Data page.
+English training data for both subtasks can be obtained from the Training Data page.

 Sample Data